flairNLP/flair/resources/docs/TUTORIAL_1_BASICS.md

 ## Adding Labels

 In Flair, any data point can be labeled.
-For instance, you can label a word or label a sentence.
-The following shows you how to do it:
+For instance, you can label a word or label a sentence:

 ### Adding Labels to Tokens